wagtail/rfcs/text/054-internationalisation.md

 **Fields:**

 - `locale` Foreign Key to `Locale`.
-For pages, this defaults to the locale of the parent page (unless the parent is “Root”, more on that later).
+For pages, this defaults to the locale of the parent page.
 - `translation_key` A UUID that is randomly generated whenever a new model instance is created.
 This is shared with all translations of that instance so can be used for querying translations.

 Both of these fields will have a unique key to prevent something from being translated into the same language twice.